MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.2.04  (2023/05/08)
+  - Add: For new session host rollouts, a "Proximity placement group" can be configured in the advanced settings of the rollout configuration
 - 1.0.2.02  (2023/05/03)
   - Fix: In a few cases, an invalid value reported by the Hydra agent about the host's load caused the list of hosts in a pool to failed
 - 1.0.2.01  (2023/04/27)